Extreme Rules (2013): Aftermath

 The next night on Raw, Ryback drove into the arena on an ambulance and challenged John Cena for the WWE Championship at Payback in an ambulance match.
 On the May 27 episode, Cena challenged Ryback to a 3 Stages of Hell match (with the Ambulance match being the third stage), and Ryback accepted.

 Paul Heyman revealed his newest client, Curtis Axel (the former Michael McGillicutty from NXT).
 Triple H challenged Axel to a match, in which he was not medically cleared to compete.
 He wrestled the match but suffered a concussion, leading to Curtis Axel picking up the victory via KO.

 On the May 24 episode of SmackDown, Kingston would invoke his rematch clause for the U.S. Championship against Ambrose, but he won via disqualification with Rollins and Reigns interfering.
 Sheamus and Randy Orton would save Kingston, setting a six-man tag team match between The Shield and Orton, Sheamus, and Kingston, but The Shield would emerge victorious.
 Three days later on Raw, Kingston would receive another rematch for the title, but Ambrose would defeat Kingston to retain the title.

 On the May 27 episode of Raw, Team Hell No invoked their rematch clause for the WWE Tag Team Championships, but Roman Reigns and Seth Rollins would defeat them to retain the titles.

 Although Dolph Ziggler was absent due to recovering from his concussion suffered from Jack Swagger, Alberto Del Rio would be defeated by Ziggler's bodyguard Big E Langston the next night on Raw, but Del Rio would defeat him twice two days later on Main Event and five days later on Raw.
 Four days later on SmackDown, Langston would defeat Del Rio, but three days later on Raw, Del Rio defeated Langston.
 On the June 7 episode of SmackDown, Ziggler appeared via satellite announcing he would make his return on the June 10 episode of Raw and announced that he would defend the title against Del Rio at Payback.

+This was the final Extreme Rules event to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December at TLC: Tables, Ladders & Chairs; the World Heavyweight Championship was immediately retired while the WWE Championship became known as the WWE World Heavyweight Championship.